Welcome to Horsham Skeptics.

 Dates of events vary, but are usually held monthly, the new venue for Horsham Skeptics in the Pub is the Broadbridge Heath Village Centre Social Club (www.bbhvc.co.uk).

-SitP Horsham is here to provide the people of Horsham and beyond with experts who talk about a wide variety of subjects, including science, the paranormal, journalism, history, gender issues, religion, astronomy, linguistics - any subject really - and to ask questions, hear the answers and meet other people who like to do the same.
+SitP Horsham is here to provide the people of Horsham and beyond with experts who like to talk about a huge variety of subjects, including science, the paranormal, journalism, history, gender issues, religion, astronomy, linguistics, hypnosis, maths, climate change - any subject really.
+Afterwards we ask questions, hear the answers and meet other people who like to do the same.

-(We will be collecting £2 from audience members, to cover speaker expenses)
+(We collect £3 from audience members, to cover speaker expenses).

 If you have any suggestions, comments or questions at all or think you can help out in any way, then please get in touch using the "Contact Us" link at the top left of the page.

 Frustrated with politics and the lack of choice, and despite having no political experience at all, we formed a new party to stand in the 2015 general election.

 Download iCalendar file